 In order to make it easier to detect an external hydraulic oil leak, dyes that are sensitive to black light are good ways of determining the location of external leaks.
 This dye is designed to be compatible with both the hydraulic fluid being used and the component surfaces thmselves without contaminating the oil.
 When mixed with the oil, the dye creates a bright green/yellow glow when exposed to the black light.
 This enables you to see where the leak in coming from in the hydraulic system.

-Our team has over 75 years’ of technical experience between them and, as our library of customer testimonials shows, they know their stuff!
+Our team has over 100 years’ of technical experience between them.
+Please refer to our library of customer testimonials for more information.